Seventeen Seconds

-Seventeen Seconds is the second studio album by English rock band the Cure, released on 18 April 1980 by Fiction Records.
+Seventeen Seconds is the second studio album by the English rock band the Cure, released on 18 April 1980 by Fiction Records.
 The album marked the first time frontman Robert Smith co-produced with Mike Hedges.
 After the departure of original bassist Michael Dempsey, Simon Gallup became an official member along with keyboardist Matthieu Hartley.
 The single "A Forest" was the band's first entry in the top 40 of the UK Singles Chart.

 History

 At the end of the Cure's 1979 UK tour supporting Siouxsie and the Banshees, Robert Smith spoke less and less with bassist Michael Dempsey.
 Early versions of "Play for Today" and "M" had been performed at a few concerts, but Dempsey did not like the new musical direction that Smith wanted to take.
 Smith commented: "I think the final straw came when I played Michael the demos for the next album and he hated them.
 He wanted us to be XTC part 2 and – if anything – I wanted us to be the Banshees part 2.
 So he left".
+Smith would go on to say that "Seventeen Seconds was the most personal record that we’ve ever done, strangely enough".

 Playing guitar with the Banshees for two months and learning their songs opened up another horizon to Smith.
 "It allowed me to think beyond what we were doing.
 I wanted to have a band that does what Steven Severin and Budgie do, where they just get a bassline and the drum part and Siouxsie wails".
+Smith was also particularly influenced by Nick Drake, Pink Floyd, and Captain Beefheart at the time.
 The records to which Smith was frequently listening during the composition of the album were Five Leaves Left by Nick Drake, Isle of Wight by Jimi Hendrix, Astral Weeks by Van Morrison and Low by David Bowie.

 Smith wrote the lyrics and music for most of the record at his parents' home, on a Hammond organ with a built-in tape recorder.
 Interviewed in 2004, producer Mike Hedges did not recall any demo tracks, with the band generally playing the track in the studio before laying down a backing track to which overdubs were added.

 Two members of the Magazine Spies, bass guitarist Simon Gallup and keyboardist Matthieu Hartley, were added to the band's lineup.
 Gallup replaced Dempsey, which relieved Smith as he felt Dempsey's basslines were too ornate.
 Hartley's synth work added a new dimension to the band's newly ethereal sound, although he would later clash with Smith over complexity; Hartley enjoyed complex chords but Smith wanted single notes.